llvm-doe-org/llvm-project/README.md

     * `-fopenacc` enables OpenACC support.
 Unless source-to-source mode is enabled as discussed below, Clacc translates OpenACC to OpenMP and then compiles the OpenMP.
+    * Without `-fopenmp-targets`, the host is targeted.
+    * `-fopenmp-targets=<triples>` specifies desired offloading
+      targets.
+So far, the following triples have been tested:
+        * `x86_64-unknown-linux-gnu` for x86_64.
+        * `nvptx64-nvidia-cuda` for NVIDIA GPUs.
-    * Options starting with `-fopenmp-` adjust various OpenMP features when compiling the OpenMP translation.
-So far, only `-fopenmp-targets=<triples>` to specify desired offloading targets has been tested.  `nvptx64-nvidia-cuda` is the triple for NVIDIA GPUs.
+    * In general, options starting with `-fopenmp-` adjust various OpenMP features when compiling the OpenMP translation.
+So far, only `-fopenmp-targets=<triples>` has been tested.
 * OpenACC source-to-source mode:
     * `-fopenacc-print=omp` enables OpenACC support and prints the OpenMP translation instead of performing traditional